Xinzhu-Fang/prosody_study_exp/README.md

 ## Caution
-presentationnum decides the order of presentation, the index in the recording name is no presentationnum but trial_id.
+presentationnum decides the order of presentation, the index in the recording name is not the presentationnum but the trial_id.
 The trials were shuffled.

 ## Languages we can cover human-wise
 + Saima speaks Spanish, Catalan, Koshur, Hindi/Urdu, and French